DonnKey/KioskInstaller/README.md

 If all goes well, KioskInstaller will run (invisibly) just as the cold boot finishes, and the Play Store sign-in screen appear later (10-20 seconds).

-For the purpose of developer testing, the "enableDebug" flag is useful.
+For the purpose of developer testing, the `enableDebug` flag is useful.
 Just don't leave it in `.json` files your customers will use.
 It exists because the device won't be set up for debugging (not yet in "Developer" mode) and getting the logcat information for debugging can be painful each time you test it (particularly if it crashes).